Quantum geometry of singlet superconductors: s-wave superconductors

 This simple formula allows us to plot the profile of the quantum metric in momentum space.

 To apply the optical conductivity formula in Eq.~(\ref{optical_conductivity}) to $s$-wave SCs, we expand the coherence factor to second order in ${\bf q}=q{\hat{\boldsymbol\nu}}$, yielding

 Moreover, we will approximate the argument in the $\delta$-function by $\hbar\omega-E_{\bf k}-E_{\bf k+q}\approx \hbar\omega-2E_{\bf k}$, which allows to replace the inverse frequency in the expression by $1/\omega\approx \hbar/2E_{\bf k}$.
-These approximations allow to expand the optical conductivity to first and second order in $q$.
+These approximations are justified because, given the typical band gap $\Delta\sim 0.01$eV of $s$-wave SCs, the minimal wave vector of the light that can excite quasiparticles is much smaller than the Fermi momentum $q\ll k_{F}$, allowing us to expand the optical conductivity to first and second order in $q$.
 It should be reminded that this expansion in $q$ is appropriate for clean SCs where momentum conservation is satisfied, in contrast to the seminal work of Mattis and Bardeen that discuss the limit of dirty SCs where ${\bf k}$ and ${\bf k+q}$ are treated as two unrelated momenta\cite{Mattis58,Mahan00}.

 To apply the paramagnetic current formula in Eq.~(\ref{K1_ukvk}) to $s$-wave SC, we observe that the expansion of the coherence factor to leading order in ${\bf q}=q{\hat{\boldsymbol\nu}}$ yields the diagonal element of the quantum metric along ${\bf q}$